 Increasing the carbon content of steel is the most cost-effective way to increase its strength.

 This reduction in cost makes the steel suitable for any budget.
-Bigger companies can buy HSLA steel in bulk to accommodate large orders, and it provides smaller companies access to high-quality metal fit for several industries.
+Larger companies can buy HSLA steel in bulk to accommodate large orders, and it provides smaller companies access to high-quality metal fit for several industries.

 Better Corrosion Resistance